-π₯οΈ Linux/Unix: System Info Commands β uname
+π₯οΈ Linux/Unix: System Info Commands β uname, hostname, uptime Explained

 π§² Introduction β Why Learn Linux System Information Commands?

 As a Linux user or system administrator, you often need to check system details, such as the OS version, hostname, kernel, or how long the system has been running.
-Simple tools like uname
+Simple tools like uname, hostname, and uptime provide quick insights into system identity, stability, and uptimeβespecially helpful during audits, maintenance, and troubleshooting.

 π― In this guide, youβll learn:

-- How to view OS and kernel details using
+- How to view OS and kernel details using uname

-- How to manage system hostnames with
+- How to manage system hostnames with hostname

-- How to check system availability and load averages using
+- How to check system availability and load averages using uptime

-β Kernel and System Information
+π§ 1. uname β Kernel and System Information

 β

-What is uname
+What is uname?

-stands for Unix Name and prints system information such as kernel name, version, and architecture.
+uname stands for Unix Name and prints system information such as kernel name, version, and architecture.

 π οΈ Syntax: